Biate people: Religion

 Historically, the Biate tribe practiced animism, but they also strongly believed in a supreme being called Chung Pathian—which means the God above.
 They believe and feel the omnipresence, and thus acknowledge that Chung Pathian is above all gods.
 Meanwhile, the primordial god of the earth is called ‘Nuaia Malal’.
 Other primal gods and goddesses were Bolong Raja or Tarpa, Theisini Kara, Khua Vuai, Dangdo, Fapite, Sangkuru, Truanpuia etc. With the coming of Welsh Missionary Rev. Robert Evan and the Khasi missionary Mr. Khulu Malang the Biate embraced Christianity in the year 1890.

 Clothes and dresses

 Like all other hill tribes of North East India, the Biates have their own cloth making system since time immemorial.
 A blanket (Puanpui) made out of cotton is highly regarded for the customary marriage gift.
 Besides cotton work, the Biates have a tradition of rearing silkworm.
 A shawl (Rilungpuan) and headgear (Lukom) is manufactured out of the silk thread.
-Among the Chin-Kuki-Mizo group, the Biates, Hrangkhols and Sakacheps (Khelma) are the only tribes who practice weaving silk clothings since time immemorial.
+Among the Chin-Kuki-Mizo group, the Biates, Hrangkhols and Sakacheps (Khelma) are the only tribes who practice weaving silk clothing since time immemorial.